ShareIt-project/DataChannel-polyfill/README.md

 Future work
 -----------
-* Detect and allow the coexistence of native and polyfill implementations on the same network (use polyfill if one of the two ends doesn't support native DataChannels)
+* Use native implementations if both ends support them (currently it requires at least one of the ends doesn't support native DataChannels so it can use the polyfill).